-1. Emphasize the design of water taxi and ferry terminals and entrances at both the north and south waterfronts to establish connections to destinations in Alameda Point that can be reached by walking, bicycles or transit, reflect the island character and pedestrianfriendly environment of Alameda.
+- 1. Provide water transportation facilities and connections to destinations in Alameda Point that can be reached by walking, bicycles or transit, and reflect the island character and pedestrianfriendly environment of Alameda. - 2.
+Optimize the use of transit and other alternative modes of transportation in all development at Alameda Point by increased accessibility to local and regional transit systems and ensuring safe and reliable transportation alternatives.

-- 2. Optimize the use of transit and other alternative modes of transportation in all development at Alameda Point by increased accessibility to local and regional transit systems and ensuring safe and reliable transportation alternatives. - 3.
-Expand water transportation by establishing a water taxi or ferry in the Marina district with potential destinations including San Francisco, Angel Island, Treasure Island, and Alcatraz. - 4.
+- 3. Expand water transportation by establishing a water taxi or ferry with potential destinations including San Francisco, Angel Island, Treasure Island, and Alcatraz. - 4.
 Improve public transit service, including connections to ferry service to serve the public, institutional, and workplace uses in the Civic Core. - 5.
 Preserve opportunities to develop future transit links including transit exclusive corridors.